 Although trained as an historian, Shaw has concurrently spent much of his career as a graphic designer.
 For nearly thirty years his firm Paul Shaw / Letter Design has executed calligraphy, hand lettering and typographic design for department stores, cosmetic companies, food conglomerates, universities, advertising agencies, design studios and others.
 His work has won awards from the Type Directors Club, AIGA, New York Art Directors Club, Print and Letter Arts Review.
 From 1992 to 2001 Shaw was a partner with Garrett Boge in the digital typefoundry LetterPerfect.
 He has designed or co-designed 18 typefaces, among them Kolo, Donatello, Bermuda, Old Claude and Stockholm.

 Shaw is a contributing editor for Print for whom he co-writes the Stereotype column (formerly known as Hot Type) and has also contributed to Eye, Baseline, Codex, Letter Arts Review, Design Issues, Typography Papers, Fine Print, Printing History, Journal of the Printing Historical Society, Bibliologia, Alphabet and Scripsit.
 He was the co-curator, with Peter Bain, of the groundbreaking exhibition Blackletter: Type and National Identity.
 Together they co-authored an accompanying monograph (1998) and catalogue (1999).
 On his own he completed the trilogy with The Calligraphic Tradition in Blackletter Type (2001).
-Recently, he wrote the acclaimed Helvetica and the New York City Subway System (2009).
-Shaw is currently working on several projects, including a critical biography of W.A.
-Dwiggins, a multi-volume book on digital typefaces, and a book about lettering in New York City.
+He is the author of the acclaimed Helvetica and the New York City Subway System (2009).
+In 2012 Shaw was appointed editor in chief of Codex magazine.
+Currently he is working on several projects, including a critical biography of W.A.
+Dwiggins, a book on script typefaces, and a book about lettering in New York City.

 In 2008 Shaw established Blue Pencil, a slow blog dedicated to research and education about topics in graphic design history, typography and lettering.